 Relevance and materiality, incl. references to submissions No. Documents or category of documents requested References to Submissions, Exhibits, Witness Statements or Expert Reports Comments Reasoned objections to document production request Response to objections to document production request Tribunal's decision from 2004 through entity.
 Second, and as a (SoC, ¶¶ 127-128) and has nationals and companies present; and result, the Requested offered evidence to show having made an active d.
 Entries in the register Documents will dispose that it meets the Treaty's investment (Statement of of members of of Claimant's claims in requirements (ie, Defence, Section 4.1.1).
 Claimant or any other this arbitration, insofar as incorporation in the UK or a Claimant did not participate in registry of they will demonstrate UK territory) (C-1).
-Bolivia the acquisition of the Assets shareholders from that Claimant is nothing seeks to argue (wrongly in by Glencore International, but 2004 through present. more than a smokescreen Claimant's view) that a instead was only assigned 200 i tinough present. and certainly not the real different standard should such Assets, for no apparent investor in this case. apply (SoD, ¶¶ 265-278, consideration.
+Bolivia the acquisition of the Assets shareholders from that Claimant is nothing seeks to argue (wrongly in by Glencore International, but 2004 through present. more than a smokescreen Claimant's view) that a instead was only assigned 2001 unough present and certainly not the real different standard should such Assets, for no apparent investor in this case. apply (SoD, $\P\P$ 265-278, consideration.
 Further, the Thus, the claims it 348-369), and thereby seeks Requested Documents will submits fall outside the to create additional show that Claimant was absent jurisdiction of the requirements not written in from the daily management of Tribunal. the Treaty.
-Pursuant to this the Assets, that role reverting Bolivia confirms that the wrongful interpretation, to Glencore International and Requested Documents Bolivia has submitted a wish its staff (Statement of are not in its possession, list of broad categories of Defence, ¶¶ 286-290). custody or control. document from which it Claimant has never been more hopes to manufacture an than an empty shell and, as Bolivia reasonably argument for relevance and such, cannot be a protected believes that the materiality, despite the clear investor under the Treaty.
-In Requested Documents language of the Treaty. all likelihood, Claimant is exist and are in the simply a smokescreen possession, custody or designated to conceal Sánchez control of Claimant (b) Bolivia's Request 9 as a de Lozada's continued interest and/or of the Glencore whole is excessively broad in the Assets.
+Pursuant to this the Assets, that role reverting Bolivia confirms that the wrongful interpretation, to Glencore International and Requested Documents Bolivia has submitted a wish its staff (Statement of are not in its possession, list of broad categories of Defence, ¶¶ 286-290). custody or control. document from which it Claimant has never been more hopes to manufacture an than an empty shell and, as Bolivia reasonably believes that the argument for relevance and such, cannot be a protected materiality, despite the clear investor under the Treaty.
+In Requested Documents exist and are in the language of the Treaty. all likelihood, Claimant is simply a smokescreen possession, custody or (b) Polivio's Passast 0 as a designated to conceal Sánchez control of Claimant (b) Bolivia's Request 9 as a de Lozada's continued interest and/or of the Glencore whole is excessively broad in the Assets.
 Group.
-The Requested and fails to identify a The mere fact that Claimant Documents are "narrow and specific has put forth what it considers mandatory corporate category of Documents that to be "the applicable legal test records under the law of are reasonably believed to for what constitutes a
+The Requested Documents are and fails to identify a The mere fact that Claimant mandatory corporate "narrow and specific category of Documents that has put forth what it considers records under the law of are reasonably believed to to be "the applicable legal test records under the law 01 are reasonably believed to for what constitutes a